Product frequently asked questions (FAQ)

 - Can I see a product demonstration before I start my evaluation?

 - Yes, you can view introductory videos on our website.
-In the US, Canada and India, you can also request a live demonstration via web meeting software and your browser.
+In the US, Canada and some other countries, you can also request a live demonstration via web meeting software and your browser.

 - What's the best approach for evaluating PDXpert PLM software?